1–2 spots available for Q2 · Claim yours

 UK GDPR Same as GDPR, ICO in the UK 72 hours Anyone serving UK users

-California CCPA / CPRA Personal data of CA residents exposed Without unreasonable delay Most US companies above thresholds
+California CCPA / CPRA Personal data of California residents exposed Without unreasonable delay Most US companies above thresholds

-New York SHIELD Private info of NY residents exposed Without unreasonable delay Any business with NY resident data
+New York SHIELD Private info of New York residents exposed Without unreasonable delay Any business holding New York resident data

 PCI-DSS Card data exposure suspected Immediately, per acquirer contract Any merchant processing cards